benmcwilliams/gas-demand/README.md

 - UK: queries the national grid API saves file to src/data/raw/uk/{date_from}_to_{date_to}.csv

 ### exceptions
-- the germany_household_demand.py scraper is not a scraper, it is a function that queries the BNetzA website and returns a dataframe in the required format, with type == 'household
 - eurostat_demand.py queries the eurostat API and returns a dataframe in the required format, with type == 'total'

 ### Extract data